fvena/temp/.github/pr_template.md

 ### Code and functionality

 - [ ] ✔️ I have checked the new functionality and working as expected.
-- [ ] 🧹 I have cleaned the code and delete unnecessary comments or logs.
+- [ ] 🧹 I have cleaned the code and deleted unnecessary comments or logs.
 - [ ] 🧪 I have added tests to cover my changes

 ### Documentation